-I Love Ammolites!
+I Love Ammolite gemstones!
 The first time I actually held one in my hand it just mesmerized me with its kaleidoscope of colors.
 I was awe struck by this fabulous gem and had to have one.
-I now share this extraordinary gem with my customers, purchasing these natural Ammolites straight from the mine in Canada.
-The Ammolites on my website have had no treatments done to them.
+I now share this extraordinary gem with my customers, purchasing these natural Ammolite gemstones straight from the mine in Canada.
+The Ammolite gems on my website have had no treatments done to them.
 They are a gemstone that has been professionally polished, that is it.

 Ammolite was named in 1981, that year it was accepted as a gem by the C.I.B.J.O. which stands for the Confederation of Jewelry, Silverware, Diamonds, Pearls and Stones.

-Ammolites are found exclusively in Southern Alberta Canada, one area in the world called the Bearpaw Formation.
+Ammolite gemstones are found exclusively in Southern Alberta Canada, one area in the world called the Bearpaw Formation.
 This area extends from Alberta to Saskatchewan and south to Montana.
-Ammolites are found all over the world but only in Southern Alberta did these beautiful colors form on the Ammonites shell.
+Ammolite gems are found all over the world but only in Southern Alberta did these beautiful colors form on the Ammonites shell.
 This very rare gemstone was created from the unique composition of mineral and petroleum that is in the soil in that area.

 Ammolite was first discovered by the Native Indians, who used the Ammolite to ward off evil spirits.

-Ammolites also come in an array of different patterns.
+Ammolite also comes in an array of different patterns.
 Stained glass, dragon skin, ribbon, cobblestone and paint brush are some of the pattern names.
 Every Ammolite is unique in colored pattern, like our fingerprints, no two are the same.

 Ammolite is one of only three organic gemstones that have been introduced to us in the last 50 years.
 The other two are Amber and Pearl.
 Out of these three gemstones, Ammolite is the only one to achieve precious gemstone status.

-My customers that have purchased Ammolite Pendants say they receive so many compliments about their unique Ammolites.
+My customers that have purchased Ammolite Pendants say they receive so many compliments about their unique Ammolite.
 They just love them.
-They are also great conversation pieces, Ammolites are not something to be seen or found in the average jewelry store.
+They are also great conversation pieces, Ammolite gems are not something to be seen or found in the average jewelry store.

-Prices of Ammolites have been steadily rising over the past 4 years.
+Prices for Ammolite have been steadily rising over the past 4 years.
 That is 15% per year and is still considered grossly undervalued because of their rarity.
 Ammolite is rare, valuable, beautiful, mesmerizing, and highly collectable, that says it all!
-I Love Ammolites and you will too.
+I Love Ammolite and you will too.
 J